-The second letter in the aleph tav letter combination is tav and it is imaged by a cross.
+The second letter in the "aleph-tav" letter combination is "tav," and a cross represents it.

 The chart heading this section shows the development of this letter in ancient eastern languages.
 It is undeniably a cross as we know it.

-This ancient symbol was a sign of a covenant long before the Romans used crossed wooden beams as a tool of execution, which once again confirms the Word in the beginning, the Christ in the beginning, the Lamb slain from the foundation of the world.
+This ancient symbol was a sign of a covenant long before the Romans used crossed wooden beams as a tool of execution.
+This letter combination, once again, confirms the Word, at the beginning, the Christ, the Lamb that was slain from the foundation of the world.
 It happened before it happened through the one who declared the end from the beginning.

 — Hebrews 4:3

-It was embedded and coded into the earliest of languages.
+It was embedded and coded into the earliest languages.

-If we combine these two concepts, it could be concluded that et (aleph tav) the untranslated word is pointing to the strong, dependable, powerful one who, in His humble obedience, bore our burden of sin through a blood covenant on the cross to settle our heavenly debt.
-Roman crosses were designed for the execution of criminals of which Christ was not but...
+If we combine these two concepts, the "et" (aleph-tav) is pointing to the strong, dependable, powerful one who, in His humble obedience, bore our burden of sin through a blood covenant on the cross to settle our heavenly debt.

 — I Peter 2:24